 Use this reading comprehension anchor chart (1 of 25) to review stories with your first graders and strengthen their recall skills after reading.

 Color-code parts of speech and sentence components and then have students create silly sentences to tell stories!
-Students can copy down their sentences and then illustrate them (We love paint swatches as a cool free tool for this).
+Students can copy down their sentences and then illustrate them.
+And check out these other fun ways to use paint swatches!

 Source: Make, Take, and Teach